-In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the suggestions for processes and policies changes that were identified in 2020 that contribute to reducing carbon emissions and increasing carbon absorption across the County of Denbighshire.
-Our aim is to implement as many of these as we can over the remaining 6 years of the strategy.
+In this Year 3 Updated version of the strategy, we have built upon, reviewed and refreshed the suggestions for processes and policies changes that were identified in 2020 and the 2024 review that contribute to reducing carbon emissions and increasing carbon absorption across the County of Denbighshire.
+Our aim is to implement as many of these as we can, within available resources, over the remaining 6 years of the strategy.